yuvalmGS/gigaspaces-wiki-jekyll/xap97net/configuring-space-gateway-targets.markdown

 {% endinittab %}

 Each configuration can be configured for all gateways or specifically per each gateway as seen in the above example, max-redo-log-capacity is configured for all gateways while bulk-size is specifically overridden in the configuration of HONGKONG gateway target.
-A recommended reading regarding the replication redo-log is depanlinkControlling the Replication Redo Logtengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP95/Controlling+the+Replication+Redo+Logbelakanglink.
+A recommended reading regarding the replication redo-log is [Controlling the Replication Redo Log](http://wiki.gigaspaces.com/wiki/display/XAP95/Controlling+the+Replication+Redo+Log).

 # Configurable Parameters